akuz/thungchanghill/10_rooms.md

 a small built-in kitchen, so if you are thinking about cooking, please book the right cottage.
-However, you don't have to worry about food at all, as you can always have variety of local food freshly cooked for you at our
+However, you don't have to worry about food at all, as you can always have variety of local food, freshly cooked for you at our
 <a href="{{site.baseurl}}/kitchen">Mom's Kitchen</a>!
 </p>